 The world’s seven species of sea turtles have roamed the oceans for tens of millions of years.
-But today these species are endangered due to unprecedented threats from humans, including fishing bycatch, entanglement, boat strike, poaching, loss of nesting habitat, pollution, oil spills, and climate change.
+But today, most of these species are endangered and all are threatened due to unprecedented threats from humans, including fishing bycatch, entanglement, boat strike, poaching, loss of nesting habitat, pollution, oil spills, and climate change.

 The sea turtle research program at the Anderson Cabot Center for Ocean Life seeks to document the physical and physiologic effects of human interactions and natural phenomena on sea turtle health.
 We use advanced principles of veterinary science to improve the medical care of captive sea turtles.
 Our research team has pioneered advances in sea turtle medical and surgical management, rehabilitation, and transportation.
 Our work directly benefits sea turtles in our hospital, and our publications improve the care of sea turtles at other hospitals around the world.